 The Graduate School will be represented by two ex-officio members with voting privileges: the Dean of the Graduate School and the Associate Dean of the Graduate School.
+The University Registrar and Associate Provost for Planning and Assessment will serve as non-voting, ex-officio members.
 Two student representatives, with vote on all issues except academic appeals, will be elected by the Graduate Students Association.